2007 Indianapolis 500: Friday May 25, 2007 - IndyCar Series final practice

-Friday May 25, 2007 - Checkers/Rally's Pit Stop Challenge
+Pit Stop Challenge

-Team Penske won the 31st annual pit stop contest, their record tenth overall victory in the event.
+Team Penske won the 31st annual Checkers/Rally's Pit Stop Challenge, their record tenth overall victory in the event.
 The teams of Hélio Castroneves and Sam Hornish Jr. (both Penske entries) met in the finals with Castroneves and his chief mechanic Rick Rinaman winning the $100,000 first prize after an 8.335-second pit stop.